Cross-boundary Behavioural Reprogrammability Reveals Evidence of Pervasive Universality

-The coarse-graining emulation of CA $f_A$ by CA $f_B$ with the Projection $P$ only works if the following commutative condition is imposed:
+The coarse-graining emulation of CA $f_A$ by CA $f_B$ with the rescaling $P$ only works if the following commutative condition is imposed:

 One can now apply this description of coarse-graining to the block emulation procedure described above.
-Applying the projection $P$ to (\ref{block_emulation_condition}) on both sides, one obtains
+Applying the rescaling $P$ to (\ref{block_emulation_condition}) on both sides, one obtains

-Note, CA $f_{A}$, CA $f_{B}$, and $P$ are in principle different from the ones defined for (\ref{coarse_grain_condition}).
-We can now compare (\ref{refcoarse_grain_equivalence}) with (\ref{coarse_grain_condition}) and ascertain that it describes the coarse-graining emulation of CA $f_B$ by CA $f_A$ with the Projection $P$.
-In other words, the block emulated CA $f_B$ is a coarse-grained description of the CA $f_A$ transformed with $P$, i.e. in fig \ref{fig_emul_diagram} e.) is the coarse-grained description of the block transformed CA b.).
+Note, CA $f_{A}$, CA $f_{B}$, and $P$ are in principle different from the ones defined for eq. (\ref{coarse_grain_condition}).
+We can now compare (\ref{refcoarse_grain_equivalence}) with (\ref{coarse_grain_condition}) and ascertain that it describes the coarse-graining emulation of CA $f_B$ by CA $f_A$ with the rescaling $P$.
+In other words, the block emulated CA $f_B$ is a coarse-grained description of the CA $f_A$ transformed with $P$, i.e. in Fig~\ref{fig_emul_diagram} e.) is the coarse-grained description of the block transformed CA in Fig.~\ref{fig_emul_diagram} b).